Accessories for Your Springfield Armory Echelon

 Springfield’s XD line has long been a solid, if not especially exciting, handgun.
 The XD was based on the Croatian military’s HS2000 pistol developed by firearms manufacturer HS Produkt, who also manufactured the XD.

 Springfield’s new Echelon continues the Croatian collaboration.
 The Echelon is built around the now ubiquitous serialized chassis system, which Springfield calls the Central Operating Group (COG).
-The COG is the key to the design’s modularity, which includes three different grip frame sizes, each with interchangeable backstraps.
+The COG is the key to the design’s modularity.

 Springfield Armory Echelon Central Operating Group (COG)